vtos/moodle-mod_adaptivequiz/README.md

 section.

 ### Callbacks
-The adaptive quiz engine supports two callbacks, which may be implemented by sub-plugins to run some specific logic:
+The adaptive quiz engine supports a number of callbacks, which may be implemented by sub-plugins to run some specific logic:
 1. `post_create_attempt_callback` - can be run when a new attempt has just been created.
 This may be used by a sub-plugin to initialize its own data in some way, etc.
 2. `post_process_item_result_callback` - can be run when a question answer has been submitted.
 Please, do not confuse it with